hatsyjs/http-header-value/README.md

 > `ETag:` __`W/"0815"`__

-The parser recognizes such item value (but not parameter ones!) as `HthvItem` with type `tagged-string`, and places the tag to its `t` property and unquoted string - to its `v` property..
+The parser recognizes such item value (but not parameter ones!) as `HthvItem` with type `tagged-string`, and places the tag into its `t` property, and unquoted string - into its `v` property.
 ```typescript
 import { hthvParse } from 'http-header-value';